nedap/comprehensive-rust/src/pattern-matching/destructuring.md

   ["match ergonomics"](https://rust-lang.github.io/rfcs/2005-match-ergonomics.html)
   appeared in Rust 2018.
 If you want to support older Rust, replace `msg` with `ref msg` in the pattern.

+# Structs

+- Change the literal values in `foo` to match with the other patterns.
+- Add a new field to `Foo` and make changes to the pattern as needed.
+- The distinction between a capture and a constant expression can be hard to spot.
+Try changing the `2` in the second arm to a variable, and see that it subtly doesn't work.
+Change it to a `const` and see it working again.

 </details>